fly-apps/nodejs-planetscale-read-replicas/docs/GUIDE.md

 But you now have _two_ connections to your database from every server.
 Which isn't _great_.

-It still hasn't improved the latency for writes.
+It still hasn't improved the latency for writes (they still always go to the primary database).

 What if the read replica is actually further away than your primary database?
 You have made reads _slower_.